 Scattered on the sidewalk are wooden carts and boxes of books and through the glow of the windows Jeff can see the shop is busy even though it's 10pm.
 He turns to Annie just as the flash of her camera lightens the people walking past.

-"Okay, so when you asked me if I wanted to get out of there," he thumbs back to Le Petit Châtelet where they just finished dinner, "this is not what I had in mind."
+"Okay, so when you asked me if I wanted to get out of there," he thumbs back to Le Petit Châtelet where they just finished dinner.
+"This is not what I had in mind."

 "What did you think I meant?"

-Jeff ushers close behind her, fingertips caressing the swell of her hips, crouching so his mouth is level with her ear.
+Jeff ushers close behind her, fingertips barely caressing the light swell of her hips, crouching so his mouth is level with her ear.
 He doesn't kiss her but lets her feel the warmth of his breath as he murmurs, "You know exactly what I thought you meant."

 Annie quivers a little.
-"Well the day's not over."
+"Well, the day's not over."